-First of all you have to understand how Google works and why it works so well.
-So lets begin, when you enter a search term in the search box, you are not actually searching the web, rather you are searching Googles version of the web and all the data stored within it’s massive database.
+There is a big difference between the first page and second page listing of your website.
+According to Moz, 71% percent of clicks come from first page returns.
+Every page after that produces a significantly reduced percentage.
+Second-page results on average carry only 6% of the traffic clicks so being second is not even close to the first page.
+First of all, you have to understand how Google works and why it works so well.
+So let us begin, when you enter a search term in the search box, you are not actually searching the web, rather you are searching Googles version of the web and all the data stored within its massive database.
 So how does Google determine which results are most relevant to what the user is looking for?
-Well this is done by asking questions, about 200 according to reliable sources.
+Well, this is done by asking questions, about 200 according to reliable sources.
 These 200 plus criteria are used to deliver the most useful and most relevant result for the user.

 Well to start off with if people don’t click through to your website from the search results then you are going to get dropped like the proverbial stone!
-But you always have a chance because when new content is created Google does give your page a chance, if people are clicking though to your website then this is good news, the more click through tells Google they are getting this right and see this listing as relevant and so will place it higher in the SERPS.
+But you always have a chance because when new content is created Google does give your page a chance, if people are clicking through to your website then this is good news, the more click through tells Google they are getting this right and see this listing as relevant and so will place it higher in the SERPS.
 That’s the first bit however there is a catch! when they get to your website they need to stick around, when the site is useful to the particular search term as promised by the listing title, description and snippet, then you are going upwards.

 Google does a good job in finding your site, though submitting a site map is a very effective way to get on to Google’s index.
-For a beginner using WordPress this can be done by adding a plugin called Yoast.
+For a beginner using WordPress, this can be done by adding a plugin called Yoast.
 This creates a sitemap automatically which Google and other search engines can index.
-Next you can simply submit your site on Google https://www.google.com/webmasters/tools/submit-url.
+Next, you can simply submit your site on Google https://www.google.com/webmasters/tools/submit-url.

-If you have recently published a new page and don’t see it in the listings when you search just make sure that the page is set up for the correct keyword you are looking for.
+If you have recently published a new page and don’t see it in the listings when you search just to make sure that the page is set up for the correct keyword you are looking for.

-Below this are the naturally ranking organic results.
+Below this is the naturally ranking organic results.
 These are not paid for and are perceived as being a true reflection of credibility by searchers.
 At the end and sometimes in the middle of a SERP there are suggested similar keywords or phrases that are most looked for.
-These are often referred to as LSI meaning Latent Semantic Indexing.
+These are often referred to as LSI means Latent Semantic Indexing.
 By using these to determine what users are looking for is one of the first steps you can take towards identifying your target keywords and phrases.

 You can get to the first page simply by using Adwords.
 Adwords is a very effective way to not only get more traffic but also to access the website performance.
-With Analytics you get to know valuable information of user interaction to help you improve your page.
+With Analytics you get to know valuable information about user interaction to help you improve your page.
 Feedback such as how many new visitors, how many of them are returning, did they stay long on a specific page, what regions are giving you the most results and what areas need improving.

 Use Adwords Express through your Google My Business page to get on top.
 Select keywords suggested for you and deselect keywords you judge are not as relevant.
 There is a difference between Adwords Express and a full Adwords Campaign.
 If it fast you are looking for then use this method setting your daily budget spend until you find what works.
 Use your ad display and titles efficiently with power words and call to action.
 Think about the type of description in your ad to attract the right client profile.